17th day of December in the year 2140

 Fletcher, with Gabby on his tail, led Lizzie and the court up the stairs.
 The second landing branched out to both the left and the right.
 The headman spun around as everyone grouped together at the top of the stairs, and he waved his hand in the direction of the left side.

-“Down there is mine and Jason’s room; across the hall from us are Kent and Koji, and Spencer lives in the garage.”
+“Down there is mine and Spencer’s room; across the hall from us are Kent and Koji, and Jason lives in the garage.”
 He waved toward the right.
 “On this side are Gavin, Kaine, Tawni, and Tripp, our teleporter.
 Everyone’s probably playing video games in Gavin and Tripp’s room.”

 Then Fletcher strolled down the right hallway, leading the court to the only bedroom with an open door.
 The loud commotion could be heard from within as several people clamored to decide who plays next–most of which sounded familiar to Lizzie.